 equipped with a Wiener process $\{\bs e_{\tau}\}_{\tau \ge 0}$, i.e., $\bs e_{\tau}-\bs e_{\tau'} \sim \normal_p(\bs 0,(\tau-\tau')\bs I_p)$ for any $\tau>\tau' \ge 0$.
 The distribution of $\tilde{\bs \gamma}_{\tau}$ with the initialization $\tilde{\bs \gamma}_{0}:=\hat{\bs \beta}_{\alpha}$ coincides with the quasi-posterior

 See \citet{Risken1996} page 156 for an example of the distribution~(\ref{eq:OU_convergence}).
-Next, with fixed $n$ and $p$, for any sufficiently small $\phi>0$, Theorem 2 of \citet{cheng2018sharp} evaluates the $1$-Wasserstein distance (a.k.a.
-Earth-mover's distance) between the distributions of the Ornstein-Uhlenbeck and the Langevin processes as
+Next, with $n$ and $p$ fixed, for any sufficiently small $\phi>0$, Theorem 2 of \citet{cheng2018sharp} evaluates the $1$-Wasserstein distance between the distributions of the Ornstein-Uhlenbeck and the Langevin processes as

 for some $\delta =O(\phi^2/p)$ and $t \asymp p/\phi^2$; see Proposition~\ref{prop:W1_evaluation} in Supplement~\ref{sec:supporting_propositions} for details.
 Thus, the relations (\ref{eq:OU_convergence}) and (\ref{eq:W1_Langevin}) imply that the distribution $\mathcal{D}(\bs \gamma^{(t)})$ approximates the quasi-posterior $\normal_p(\hat{\bs \beta}_{\alpha},\bs Q_{\alpha})$.